 Similar story with 13F data.
 The best managers outperform (Pabrai at +116%, Burry at +28.5%), but some underperform (Chuck Akre at -8.98%, Li Lu at -14.16%).
 The value is in identifying which managers have a consistent edge, not in following everyone.

-We cover how to copy politician trades in a separate guide, but here’s the summary of the three main approaches:
+We cover how to copy politician trades in a separate guide, but here is the summary of the three main approaches:

 - Follow a single top performer.
 Highest potential returns, highest concentration risk.